Zevrix/Personal-Website/README.md

 # Personal-Website

-These are the files from my personal website's (arashrai.xyz) public_html directory.
+These are the files from my personal website's public_html directory.
 It's pretty terrible right now but I plan on working on it someday soon.